 It is possible to configure the SSL/TLS certificate pinning rules by clicking on the "Trust" (Ctrl+Shift+T) button in the "Configuration" ribbon group in the main EMET GUI window.
 From the "Certificate Trust Configuration" window it is possible to add or enumerate the websites that are protected (subject names of their SSL certificate) and assign an existing rule for each website.
-After clicking on "Add Website" (Ctrl+Add) in the "Add / Remove" ribbon, type in the Fully Qualified Domain Name of the website as showed in its SSL certificate (NOTE: wildcards or other symbols are not accepted and the name must be unique).
+After clicking on "Add Website" (Ctrl+Shift+Plus) in the "Add / Remove" ribbon, type in the Fully Qualified Domain Name of the website as shown in its SSL certificate (NOTE: wildcards or other symbols are not accepted and the name must be unique within the list).

-Certificate Figure 11: certificate trust chain for login.live.com General Details Certification Path Certification path VeriSign VeriSign Class 3 Extended Validation SSL SGC CA Gogin.live.com View Cer tificate
+Figure 11: certificate trust chain for login.live.com